Data extracted in December 2025

 • technologies converting spoken language into a machine-readable format (speech recognition)

-• technologies generating written or spoken language (natural language generation)
+• technologies generating written, spoken language or programming codes (natural language generation, speech synthesis)

 • technologies identifying objects or people based on images (image recognition, image processing)